Amine809/amine_chatbot_cv/README.md

 You can install the required libraries using the following:
--pip install streamlit google-generativeai PyPDF2 python-dotenv crewai Setup
+-pip install streamlit google-generativeai PyPDF2 python-dotenv crewai
-For detailed setup instructions, check the SETUP.md file.

 ## How It Works
 Upload Resume: Upload your resume in PDF format using the file uploader.